philou/philou.github.com/source/_posts/2016-01-08-how-to-write-good-performance-stories.markdown

 The fact is that in our context, getting better performances is *hard* :

 * it requires a lot of work
-* we don't know how much at the begining
+* we don't know how much at the beginning
 * we often try things that don't work

 This makes the whole project more uncertain, so we're better off embracing this uncertainty in the way we write and prioritize our performance stories.